Why Pence's one-sided bromance is dangerous

 Mondale and his successors have performed that role in different ways and to varying degrees.
 For instance, Biden interjected frequently on discussions of Afghanistan and on other topics to make sure the president he served would hear a full airing of views.
 Perhaps Pence will, too.

-But it's hard to imagine that a president who expects his vice president to lay it on as Pence did Wednesday would be receptive to such honest and critical contributions, and it's hard to imagine a vice president who seems comfortable with such subservience would be willing to do so.
+But it's hard to imagine that a president who expects his vice president to lay it on as Pence has would be receptive to such honest and critical contributions, and it's hard to imagine a vice president who seems comfortable with such subservience would be willing to do so.

+This commentary has been updated from an earlier version to clarify time references.